rossvideo/Catena/docs/DeviceModel.md

 It's possible to validate the JSON and YAML device models against a set of schemata in the `schema` directory.
 This defines the top-level schema for device models and param.

-If you're using `vscode` it's possible to have intellisense mark up device models by including these snippets in your `settings.json`.
+If you're using `vscode` it's possible to have intellisense mark up JSON device models by including this snippet in your `settings.json`.

 ```json
 "json.schemas": [